-Top Water Softener Company in the Elizabethtown, PA Area
+Top Water Softener Company in Elizabethtown & Central PA

 When you take a shower, do you notice that your shampoo or soap don’t seem to lather as well as they do when you’re at a hotel or someone else’s home?
 Are the walls of your shower or bath covered in a film of soap scum?
 Have you noticed flaky white or green deposits forming around your showerhead and faucets?
 If so, you probably have hard water.